Mandarin Chinese tones – sound only approach

 In another post from 3.8.2011 I wrote (edited):

-A minimal necessary explanation for the students in my opinion should be, that the pitch of Mandarin syllables is very important and that the students should make their best effort to reproduce them based on what they hear because they might not be understood otherwise.
+A minimal necessary explanation in my opinion should be, that the pitch of Mandarin syllables is very important and that students should make their best effort in trying to produce them based on what they hear because they might not be understood otherwise.
 They should try and not look at tonal graphs, charts, numbers, explanations or ask about the number of tones.
-All of this information put together is too complex for the brain to process in the short amount of time it has to do so and it is instead much more practical to concentrate on the simple sound and rely purely on aural memory.
+All of this information put together is too complex for the brain to process in the short amount of time it has and it is instead much more practical to concentrate on the simple sound and rely purely on aural memory.

 Figures 1 and 2 both represent tones in single isolated syllables.
 Regular speech consists of many of these syllables which in addition change their isolated pitch under certain conditions and combinations so if a student tries to reproduce every syllable as he speaks thinking about tonal graphs, the process will become very tiring and the image interference will turn into a serious problem.

 Students are also expected to get very close to the correct pronunciation on their first try.
 This is almost impossible, because you need to hear and not see the tone many times to realize what it approximately sounds like.
-Graphs might help you realize which tones are higher and which are lower, but are still a big interference.
-I still can remember half of our class bending backwards and getting slightly off their chairs as we were trying to pronounce the 2nd tone.
+Graphs might help you realize which tones are higher and which are lower, but are still only an approximate reference (which no one mentions) and big interference (which no one realizes).
+I still can remember half of our class tilting their heads up and getting slightly off of their chairs while trying to pronounce the 2nd tone.
 Talk about interference!
-Again – Chinese do not know that the 2nd tone is a rising tone, nor do they know that their language has tones whatsoever, they learn this at school.
+Again – Chinese do not know that the 2nd tone is a rising tone, nor do they know that their language has tones whatsoever.
+They have to learn this at school, just like us westerners have to learn what is past participle, what is the Datvie case ect.

-I also think that it is very confusing to extract the 4 Mandarin tones and talk about them in isolation rather then permanently merging them with a specific syllable and meaning.
-The reason for this is that among other things Mandarin is multiplied by 4 this way.
+I also think that it is very confusing to extract the 4 Mandarin tones and talk about them in isolation rather then permanently merge them with a specific syllable and meaning.
+The reason for this is that among other things Mandarin is multiplied by four.
 A good example is the syllable Gei3.
-This syllable can only be pronounced in the third tone and only has one possible meaning.
-So the only way you can hear or say the word to give in Mandarin is to pronounce the word Gei in a low tone, but you as a student of Mandarin do not know this.
+This syllable can only be pronounced in the third tone and only has one possible meaning - to give.
+So the only way you can hear or say the word to give in Mandarin is to pronounce the word Gei in a third tone, but you as a student of Mandarin do not know this.
 If you study Mandarin the traditional way, you are prepared for the fact, that the syllable Gei might have 4 tones and thus might have at least 4 different meanings, so when you hear this syllable in speech, you don't trust your ears and literally overhear a word that you know how to pronounce as the tone itself doesn't make it distinctive enough for you as a beginner/intermediate student.
-I say forget about the fact that there are 4 tones, but be aware of the fact that there are some syllables that can be pronounced high or low (I will explain later why) and based on this they can under some circumstances have completely different meanings.
+I say forget about the fact that there are 4 tones, but be aware that there are some syllables that can be pronounced high or low (I will explain later why) and based on this they can under some circumstances have completely different meanings.

-When I started to learn Mandarin I was constantly asking myself – is it really possible to speak a language this way?
-Every syllable has one of 4 possible tones.
-How can anyone speak Mandarin and have in mind all this information with all the possible combinations?
-All the different meanings that syllables with the same sound might have, the difficult pronunciation and on top of that 4 possible tones, which change in combination with other tones…and of course no one can speak effortlessly like that.
+When I started learning Mandarin I was constantly asking myself – is it really possible to speak a language this way?
+Every syllable can have 4 possible tones.
+How can anyone speak Mandarin and have in mind all this information and all possible combinations?
+All these different meanings that syllables with the same tone might have, the difficult pronunciation and on top of that 4 possible tones, which change in combination with other tones…and of course no one can speak effortlessly like that.

-A very raw approach to building your own pronunciation table would be something in the lines of the following:
+A very raw approach to building your own pronunciation table would be something along the lines of the following:

 - Learn how to pronounce every new word you learn using the model word in your pronunciation table.
 Say your model word for the 1st tone 1st tone combination is 先生and you want to learn the word 醫生 you will pronounce it based on your ‘safe’ pronunciation of 先生.
 Ideally you should have a conversation partner that would tell you that 醫生 is pronounced as 先生 (instead of the traditional “it’s two first tones” explanation).
 This way you could completely avoid consciously knowing what the tones in the word 醫生are.
 Getting your conversation partner to memorize your pronunciation table could be a challenge though.

-There are at least two main problems that arise as you are learning words using the sound-only approach and the basic pronunciation table:
+There are at least two main problems that arise as you are learning words using this system:

-- you need to get the tones right in the beginning, otherwise you will not have a model word for your blank spot for your pronunciation table.
+- you need to get the tones right in the beginning, otherwise you will not have a model word for your blank spot in the pronunciation table.
 You need to be corrected by a native speaker or a native like speaking foreigner until you realize what you're doing wrong.

-- because the point is not to write down anything until you’ve completely filled in your table, remembering words for the table could be a challenge.
+- because the point is not to write down anything until you’ve completely filled out your table, remembering words for the table could be a challenge.

-You experience both of these problems as you learn Chinese the traditional way as well, the difference now is, that you will only use your aural memory.
-After you’ve completely filled in your table, you could group new words that you learn into these 16+4 categories, or write model pronunciation words next to each new word you learn.
-This of course excludes bulk-learning of vocabulary as it would still be very overwhelming, but bulk learning of vocabulary is pointless in my opinion with Chinese anyway.
+You experience both of these problems as you learn Chinese the traditional way as well, the difference now is, that you will only use your aural memory and not your visual one (you can't write anything down).
+After you’ve completely filled out your table, you could group new words that you learn into these 16+4 categories, or write model pronunciation words next to each new word you learn.
+This of course excludes bulk-learning of vocabulary as it would still be very overwhelming (writing your model pronunciation word next to every new Mandarin word you learn would be very time consuming), but bulk-learning vocabulary is pointless in my opinion with Chinese anyway.

-My pronunciation table is composed of disyllabic words for a number of reasons, most notably because of the fact that most of words as well as the most common expressions in Mandarin are made up of 2 syllables (我是, 我有, 不是, 不會 ect.) and because syllables in pairs (and their tones) are much easier to remember than syllables in isolation.
+My pronunciation table is composed of disyllabic words for a number of reasons, most notably because most words as well as most common expressions in Mandarin are made up of 2 syllables (我是, 我有, 不是, 不會 ect.) and because syllables in pairs (and their tones) are much easier to remember than syllables in isolation.
 I talked about this in an earlier article from 9.7.2011:

 When it comes to tones, it helped me a lot that I was always trying to learn syllable pairs instead of single syllables.
 It is much easier to learn a syllable pair (basically most of Mandarin words are syllable pairs: 說話, 看書 ect.) rather than to learn isolated syllables like 我, 他, 去 on their own.
 Learning words this way, you have a relation of two sounds that are either in contrast or are the same and it is much easier to remember them rather than trying to remember the sound of a single syllable.
 Subsequently it is also much easier to isolate a syllable from a syllable pair and then use it in a different word remembering its sound (for instance you learn the sound of 說話, then isolate the 話 and use it in 普通話).

-If there’d be any students willing to test this concept and share their results or problems they encountered, it would be great.
-Maybe this concept could be turned into a real study tool that could help students get around the obstacle of Mandarin pronunciation and allow them to concentrate on the rest of the challenges that Mandarin has.
+If there would be any students willing to test this concept and share their results or problems they encountered, it would be great.
+Maybe this concept could be turned into a real study tool that could help students get around the obstacle of Mandarin pronunciation and allow them to concentrate on the rest of the challenges that Mandarin poses.

 Of course in that case, since the words I eventually used for my pronunciation table aren’t very practical, a more reasonable table could look something like this: